Disability Law Clinic Resource Referral Guide

 https://www.accessprobono.ca/our-programs/summary-advice-program

-Access Pro Bono’ offers up to 30 minutes of free legal advice over the telephone or by video conference, to individuals (and their relatives) who seek release from detainment under BC’s Mental Health Act.
+Access Pro Bono offers up to 30 minutes of free legal advice over the telephone or by video conference, to individuals detained under BC’s Mental Health Act (or their relatives).
 Volunteer lawyers can advise on the following topics:

 • What it means to be certified under the Mental Health Act